IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grids-header.md

 <div class="divider--half"></div>

-The Ignite UI for {Platform} Data Grid is not just for high-volume and real-time data.
+The {ProductName} Data Grid is not just for high-volume and real-time data.
 It is a feature-rich {Platform} grid that gives you capabilities that you would never be able to accomplish with so little code on your own.

 Here are a few of the data grid’s key features: